mclevey/CV/cv_mclevey.md

 ## Independent Studies Courses
 <!--  with Sasha Graham, Tiff Lin, Kelly White, Ben Carr, Tyler Crick -->

-\noindent Sociology of Science; The Sociology of Expertise and Science Policy; Social Network Analysis; Computational Sociology; Sociology of Organizations
+\noindent Social Network Analysis (3x); Reproducibility and Replication in the Sciences; Sociology of Science; Computational Sociology; The Sociology of Expertise and Science Policy; Sociology of Organizations

 <!-- SOLT - including reviewing applications -->